Murder trial of O. J. Simpson: Publications

 Several jurors together published Madame Foreman in 1995 to respond to allegations the verdict was racially motivated.
 They concluded that Simpson probably was guilty but the prosecution failed to prove it beyond a reasonable doubt.

-Johnnie Cochran published Journey to Justice in 1996 about the trial and denied he played the "race card" and maintains the LAPD tried to frame Simpson.
+In 1996, Cochran published Journey to Justice, in which he denied playing the "race card" and maintained that the LAPD tried to frame Simpson.

-Robert Shapiro published The Search for Justice in 1996 about the case and he concluded there was reasonable doubt but criticized Bailey and Cochran for bringing race into the trial.
-In contrast to Cochran's book, Shapiro wrote "I never believed that Simpson was being victimized by a racist police organization because he was black…or that he was seen as a black hero".
+Shapiro published The Search for Justice in 1996 about the case.
+He concluded there was reasonable doubt but criticized Bailey and Cochran for bringing race into the trial.
+In comparison to Cochran's book, he wrote: "I never believed that Simpson was being victimized by a racist police organization because he was black...or that he was seen as a black hero".

-Marcia Clark published Without a Doubt in 1998 about the case.
-She opines that the acquittal demonstrates the legal system is still compromised by race and celebrity because the prosecution's physical evidence should have easily convicted Simpson.
+In 1998, Clark published Without a Doubt, in which she opined that the acquittal demonstrated the legal system is still compromised by race and celebrity because the prosecution's physical evidence should have easily convicted Simpson.

-Christopher Darden published In Contempt in 1998 about the trial.
-He attributes the acquittal to poor stewardship by a "starstruck" Judge Ito and a "dysfunctional and uneducated" jury.
+Darden published In Contempt in 1998 about the trial.
+He attributed the acquittal to poor stewardship by a "starstruck" Judge Ito and a "dysfunctional and uneducated" jury.

-Vincent Bugliosi published Outrage: The five Reasons why O. J. Simpson got away with Murder in 1997.
-Bugliosi believed Simpson was guilty and blames the verdict on an incompetent jury, prosecution, and Judge.
-He wrote that "Other than when a killer is apprehended in the act, I have never seen a more obvious case of guilt.
-All of the evidence – not some or most of it – points irresistibly to Simpson's guilt and his guilt alone".
+Vincent Bugliosi published Outrage: The Five Reasons why O. J. Simpson Got Away with Murder in 1997.
+Bugliosi blamed the verdict on an incompetent jury, prosecution, and judge.
+He wrote: "Other than when a killer is apprehended in the act, I have never seen a more obvious case of guilt.
+All of the evidence—not some or most of it—points irresistibly to Simpson's guilt and his guilt alone".

-Henry Lee published Blood Evidence: How DNA Is Revolutionizing The Way We Solve Crimes in 2003 and wrote that both of the defense's forensic DNA experts, Lee and Edward Blake, had rejected Scheck's contamination claim.
+Henry Lee published Blood Evidence: How DNA Is Revolutionizing The Way We Solve Crimes in 2003, in which he noted that both the defense's forensic DNA experts had rejected Scheck's contamination claim.

-Mark Fuhrman published Murder in Brentwood in 1998, defending himself against fraud claims.
-He wrote his taking the 5th amendment was to avoid prosecution for perjury.
+Fuhrman published Murder in Brentwood in 1998, defending himself against fraud claims.
+He wrote that his taking the Fifth was to avoid prosecution for perjury.

-Tom Lange and Philip Vannatter published Evidence Dismissed: The Inside Story of the Police Investigation of O.J.
-Simpson in 1997 and defended themselves against allegations of corruption and incompetence.
+In 1997, Tom Lange and Philip Vannatter published Evidence Dismissed: The Inside Story of the Police Investigation of O.J.
+Simpson, in which they defended themselves against allegations of corruption and incompetence.

-Daniel M. Petrocelli published Triumph of Justice: The final judgement of the Simpson Saga in 1998 and compares the criminal and civil trials.
-He attributes the acquittal to bad rulings by Judge Ito, unethical behavior by the defense and unreliable testimony from Gerdes, Rieders, Lee, and Baden.
+Daniel M. Petrocelli published Triumph of Justice: The Final Judgement of the Simpson Saga in 1998, comparing the criminal and civil trials.
+He attributed the acquittal to bad rulings by Judge Ito, unethical behavior by the defense, and unreliable testimony from Gerdes, Rieders, Lee, and Baden.

-Darnell Hunt published O.J.
-Simpson Facts and Fictions: News Rituals in the Construction of Reality And wrote that the racial gap in polling is a manufactured product of selective reporting of facts by the media due to them treating the trial as a form of entertainment and not as a legal proceeding.
+In 1999, sociologist Darnell Hunt published O.J.
+Simpson Facts and Fictions: News Rituals in the Construction of Reality.
+Hunt argued that the racial gap in polling was a manufactured product of selective reporting of facts by the media due to their treatment of the trial as a form of entertainment rather than a legal proceeding.